-Whenever I come across an old treestand, it takes me to a place in my mind where our heart and soul first came into the deer woods.
+Whenever I come across an old treestand, it takes me back to my roots of deer hunting.

 Every one of us has come across one of those ancient and decrepit wooden slices of a previous hunting life.
 Someone somewhere found a spot in the woods that was certainly the 'honey hole' and set it up just to their liking.